LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 In order to use the ARKBANDPRE module, the user need not define any additional functions.
-In addition to the header files required for the remainder of the ODE problem (see the section :ref:`ARKStep_CInterface.Headers`), to use the ARKBANDPRE module, the user's program must include the header file ``arkode_bandpre.h`` which declares the needed function prototypes.
+In addition to the header files required for the integration of the ODE problem (see the section :ref:`ARKStep_CInterface.Headers`), to use the ARKBANDPRE module, the user's program must include the header file ``arkode_bandpre.h`` which declares the needed function prototypes.
 The following is a summary